Thai investors in foreign companies

-Thailand’s corporate laws allow outbound investments.
+Thailand’s corporate legislation allows for outbound investments.
 That can be accomplished in the form of an independent affiliate (foreign company), as a branch of the Thai legal entity or by a financial investment abroad from a Thai company.
-Typically, legal hurdles abroad are (i) foreign ownership restrictions and restrictions to acquire land, (ii) minimum capital requirements and exchange control regulations, (iii) business license limitations.
-However, Thai outbound investments have to take into considerations the Thai legal and regulatory framework as well.
+Typically, legal hurdles abroad are foreign ownership restrictions and restrictions to acquire land, minimum capital requirements and exchange control regulations, as well as business license limitations.

 Under Thai tax legislation, outbound income is subject to Thai taxation.
-This generally includes dividends from foreign companies, branch profits, capital gains and even unrealized foreign exchange gains.
-However, dividends from foreign shareholdings are tax exempted under certain conditions (Royal Decree 442: 25% voting rights and six months shareholding, 15% minimum taxation in the foreign jurisdiction).
+This generally includes dividends from foreign companies, branch profits, capital gains, and even unrealized foreign exchange gains.
+However, dividends from foreign shareholdings are tax exempted under certain conditions (Royal Decree 442: 25% voting rights, six months shareholding, 15% minimum taxation in the foreign jurisdiction).

 Outward direct investment and lending abroad

-A Thai company is allowed to invest in an overseas business entity whose shares are held by the Thai company by not less than 10%, or to invest or lend to affiliated business entities abroad as necessary.
-A Thai company is allowed to lend to non-affiliated business entities abroad up to USD 50 million per year.
+Equity and loan investments: A Thai company is allowed to invest in an overseas business entity whose shares are held by the Thai company by not less than 10%, or to invest or lend to affiliated business entities abroad as necessary.
+A Thai company is allowed to lend to non-affiliated business entities abroad up to US$ 50 million per year.
 A Thai natural person is authorized to invest in an overseas business entity whose shares are held by that person by not less than 10% or to invest or lend to its affiliated business entities abroad as necessary.

-Frequently raised aspects are foreign investment authorization certificate (FIAC) respectively foreign investment approval license (FIAL), legal hurdles under Thailand’s foreign investment regulatory legislation and money laundering clearance as pre-commercial regulatory steps for a joint venture or financial closing.
-The law firm possesses a wealth of experiences and broad knowledge to advise and assist on these matters.
+Certification: Frequently raised aspects are foreign investment authorization certificate (FIAC) respectively foreign investment approval license (FIAL), business project security license (BPSL), legal hurdles under Thailand’s foreign investment regulatory legislation, and money laundering clearance as pre-commercial regulatory steps for a joint venture or financial closing.
+The law firm possesses a wealth of experiences and broad knowledge to advise and assist with these matters.

 Professional advice on business dealings with Thai companies